defpunk/KeyboardShortcuts/README.md

     1. Toggle between fullscreen and non fullscreen mode
     2. Show and hide the sidebar
     3. Show and hide the terminal
-    4. Enter and exit focus mode
+    4. Enter and exit focus mode - VS code calls this zen mode

 3. Moving code without copy and paste
     1. open set.test.ts